 Nestled in the foothills of the Sierra Nevada Range, Eastman Lake boasts spectacular views of the surrounding mountains.
 The 1,780 surface-acre lake is fed by the Chowchilla River, a tributary of the San Joaquin River.

-The visitor center is an ideal stopping place to learn about the natural and cultural history of the area.
+The Observation Center is an ideal stopping place to learn about the natural and cultural history of the area.

 With warm summers and mild winters, visitors can take advantage of a range of activities including eight miles of trails available for hikers, mountain bikers or horseback riders.